-In light of the economic and environmental challenges facing Clear Lake and Lake County, Assembly Bill (AB) 707 (Aguiar-Curry, 2017) was passed by the California Legislature and signed by Governor Jerry Brown to create a Blue Ribbon Committee (Committee) to develop strategies to clean up the Lake and revitalize local economies.
-AB 707 places the Committee under the California Natural Resources Agency (Resources) management, with the Resource Secretary (or designee) serving as Committee Chair.
+In light of the environmental challenges facing Clear Lake and Lake County, Assembly Bill (AB) 707 (Aguiar-Curry, 2017) was passed by the California Legislature and signed by Governor Jerry Brown to create a Blue Ribbon Committee (Committee) to develop strategies to clean up the Lake and revitalize local economies dependent on the health of the Lake.
+AB 707 places the Committee under the California Natural Resources Agency (Resources) management, with the Resource Secretary or designee serving as Committee Chair.